U.S. House GOP backs rules plan without disclosing deals made with hard-right members - NewsBreak

 The House will reconvene Tuesday, Wednesday and Thursday of this week.

-The post U.S. House GOP backs rules plan without disclosing deals made with hard-right members appeared first on Alaska Beacon .
+The post U.S. House GOP backs rules plan without disclosing deals made with hard-right members appeared first on South Dakota Searchlight .